azat-co/aws-intro/labs/01-wordpress.md

 #########################################################################
 ```

 Alternatively, you can look up the password from the EC2 web console.
-Navigate to the "Get System Log" follows:
+Navigate to the "Get System Log" through the following:

 1. Log in to the AWS web console and go to EC2 dashboard.
 1. From the left sidebar navigation menu, select the "Instances -> Instances"
 1. Locate your newly created WordPress instance and select it with the blue square.
 1. From the "Actions" drop-down menu, select the "Instance Settings" | "Get System Log" option as shown below.